 Conceptual Framework vs Accounting Standards Explained

-Conceptual Framework vs Accounting Standards: Why the Distinction Matters
+Conceptual Framework vs Accounting Standards: The Key Differences

 In my DipIFR classrooms, one question comes up almost every batch: "If the Conceptual Framework tells us what to do, why do we need separate accounting standards?"

-This article explains the difference between the conceptual framework and accounting standards in plain language, with examples from 25+ years of working with IFRS in audits, implementations, and ACCA Diploma in IFRS coaching.
+It's a fair question.
+Both documents come from the IASB.
+Both deal with financial reporting.
+But they serve very different purposes โ and understanding that difference is essential for exams, interviews and real-world application.
+This guide explains the difference between the conceptual framework and accounting standards in plain language, with examples from 25+ years of working with IFRS in audits, implementations and ACCA Diploma in IFRS coaching.

-In every batch, I spend time on the Conceptual Framework first – not because examiners test it heavily, but because it makes every other standard easier to understand.
-Once you know the "why," the "what" falls into place.
+I'm a Chartered Accountant with 25+ years in financial reporting, audit and global accounting education, and Founder of Eduyush.
+In every DipIFR batch I teach the Conceptual Framework first โ not because examiners hammer it, but because it makes every other standard easier to understand.
+Once you know the "why", the "what" falls into place.

-Think of the Conceptual Framework as the constitution and accounting standards as the laws.
+The Conceptual Framework is the constitution; accounting standards are the laws.
 The constitution sets out broad principles; the laws translate those principles into specific requirements for specific situations.

-The IFRS Conceptual Framework is a document issued by the IASB that sets out:
+The IFRS Conceptual Framework is a document issued by the IASB that sets out the foundations of financial reporting.
+The current version was issued in 2018, replacing earlier versions from 1989 and 2010.
+It covers:

 - The qualitative characteristics of useful financial information